JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7934 days**.

-And here is a just a random fact -  **In total, Americans eat more than 45 billion sandwiches each year, while sales of custom-made sandwiches are rising 15 percent per year**.
+And here is a just a random fact -  **The meaning of Siberia is "sleeping land."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 18 Sep, 2025.</sub>
+<sub>Last updated by Github Actions on 19 Sep, 2025.</sub>